 But if it’s too late for that, contact a nearby district and ask if your team can join the next quiz.
 More than likely, they will be willing to accept you.
 Or spend the weekend at someone’s house and play some fun quizzing games.

 That has stuck with me since then and I’ve applied it to pretty much everything.
 I started volleyball so I could meet new people since I had just moved to the area.
 I started quizzing because I saw how much fun the teenagers I admired were having and I wanted to join in the fun.

 Maybe you started because you saw a video or heard a friend talk about it.
 Or maybe your mom talked you into it – or bribed you.
 Or maybe it was because the cute girl from the church across town quizzed.
 Whatever it was, relive the moment that made you decide to quiz.
 Watch the video, talk to your friend.
 Ask your parents why they thought it was important that you do this.
 Find the inspiration.
 Find the spark.
 Do everything you can to keep from missing a quiz meet.
 And keep studying!

-Danae is mid-season into her fourth year of Teen Bible Quizzing and is extremely excited to be going to the St. Louis Invitational Tournament again this year.
-She has quizzed on the Mississippi and Louisiana districts and has represented each of them as a member of their Regional All-Star teams.
-She enjoys playing volleyball, loves being home-schooled, and once filmed a movie scene with Tom Hiddleston.
+While currently studying Psychology at LSU, Danae previously quizzed on the Mississippi and Louisiana districts and represented each of them as a member of their Regional All-Star teams.
+She enjoys playing volleyball, loved being home-schooled, and once filmed a movie scene with Tom Hiddleston.